gigayak/buildsystem/README.md

 The first successful boot (i.e. made it into a userland shell) of the non-self-hosted distribution was on Friday, January 15, 2016, at 5:46PM Pacific Time.
+This was on i686, in a qemu VM.

 The first successful boot of the self-hosted distribution was on Saturday, September 10, 2016, at 12:33PM Pacific Time.
+Again, on i686, and in a qemu VM.

+The first successful boot on a different architecture was on Sunday, February 12, 2017, at 9:32PM Pacific Time.
+The new architecture was x86_64, and the boot was again within a qemu VM.

+First successful boot on physical hardware is in the near future.